 Seasons: Deciding What Time of the Year to Go

-Iran enjoys all 4 seasons and there is something for every traveler.
+Iran enjoys all four seasons and there is something for every traveler.
 Spring and Autumn would be the best, weather-wise, due to its fair climate: March-May and September-November.
-I went in July and it was too hot at 100-105 degrees Fahrenheit (especially when you have to be fully covered up).
+I went in July and it was personally too hot for me at 100-105 degrees Fahrenheit (especially when you have to be fully covered up).
 And if you visit in the winter, you can go skiing in the mountain!

 Should you travel during:

 - Ramadan?
-Something to consider while traveling in the Middle-East is whether you should go during Ramadan, the month of fasting for Muslims.
-Why this matters to travelers is that because they do not eat from sunrise to sundown, most stay home with their families to rest.
+Something to consider while traveling in the Middle-East is whether you should go during Ramadan, a holy month of fasting for Muslims.
+Why this matters to travelers is that because those that preserve Ramadan do not eat from sunrise to sundown, most stay home with their families to rest.
 This means that many shops and restaurants are closed until 8 pm or so.
 Once the sun sets, the streets get very crowded as families go outside to picnic or to restaurants.
 This can be a culturally enriching time to visit or it can be too chaotic for some.

-- In the case of Iran, especially if you are an American tourist, you won’t have to worry as your tour guide will know all the places open during Ramadan.
+- In the case of Iran, it’s ok to travel during Ramadan.
+Your tour guide will know all the places open during Ramadan.

 An American Tourist in Iran is Required to Hire a Tour Company

 American, Canadian and UK citizens are required by Iranian law to hire a licensed Tour Company for the whole duration of their trip.
 I recommend booking your tour through Visit Our Iran, the first Iranian Tour Marketplace.
 Through their web platform, you can find a large variety of private and group tours from dozens of trusted tour operators.
 Use my discount code Bohemianvagabond2019VOI for 10% off all tours!